terablaze/terablaze/README.md

 ### Controllers
 Create your controllers in the `src/App/Controller` folder (You can use any directory as long as the Controller namespace/class matches the directory/file path).

-Your controller class should extend the base controller `\TeraBlaze\Controller\Controller` to have access to some nice features the base controller offers
+Your controller class should extend the base controller `\Terablaze\Controller\Controller` to have access to some nice features the base controller offers

 ### Models
 Create your models in the `src/App/Model` folder (You can use any directory as long as the Model namespace/class matches the directory/file path).

-Your model class should extend the base model`\TeraBlaze\Ripana\ORM\Model`
+Your model class should extend the base model`\Terablaze\Ripana\ORM\Model`

 ### Views
 Create your views in the `src/App/views` folder.